str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 As I am sure you have noticed, splitting at a decision node is all about purity.
 You are trying to improve information gain which means you are trying to gain purer divisions of the data.
 Through purer divisions of the data it is more ordered, which relates to entropy in physics.
 Ordered motion produces more energy.
-Through ordered data you gain more information on the defining characteristics (attributes) of ßsomething observed.
+Through ordered data you gain more information on the defining characteristics (attributes) of something observed.

 We will use GINI impurity and Impurity Index to calculate the  `gini_impurity` and `gini_gain()` on the splits to calculate Information Gain.
 The challenge will be to choose the best attribute at each decision with the lowest